moov-io/ach/docs/file-structure.md

 ---
 layout: page
-title: File Structure
+title: File structure
 hide_hero: true
 show_sidebar: false
 menubar: docs-menu
 ---

-## Sequence of Records and Description
+## Sequence of records and description

 Each NACHA formatted file you originate consists of the following records: